soffes/blog/published/2013-11-13-picking-good-clients/picking-good-clients.markdown

 ---
-title: Picking Good Clients
+tags:
-categories: freelance
+- freelance
 ---

+# Picking Good Clients

 Enjoying freelancing is hard.
 Picking good clients is a good start.
 The right client is key.
 If you work with someone that is a terrible client, you will obviously not enjoy the work. ==To me a good client is something that knows what the want, pays on time, and let's you, the expert they hired, be the expert.==